 Capri is a small Italian island 34 km from Naples.
 The only way to reach Capri is by sea (or helicopter, if your budget allows).
 Multiple ferries depart daily from Naples and Sorrento.

 It takes between 50 minutes to 1.5 hours one way, depending on whether you take a fast or slow ferry.
-One way tickets cost between €14 – €21.
-In the summer, there may also be routes from Positano, Amalfi, Salerno, and Ischia.
+One-way tickets cost between €14 – €21.
+In the summer, there may also be routes from towns like Positano, Amalfi, Salerno, and Ischia.
 For most of the year, motor vehicles are forbidden except between November and Easter.

 One of the most popular things to do in Capri is to visit the Blue Grotto.
 The Blue Grotto is a natural sea cave, 60 meters long and 25 meters wide, but only a meter high.
 The only way to enter is by rowboat, lying on your back, with a skipper at the helm.